 Under the umbrella of ethics, there is a special branch called business ethics.
 This form of ethics deals with the ethical questions that arise in business settings.

 The implementation of business ethics begins above.
-Business leaders, directors and CEOs have a responsibility to demonstrate good business ethics.
+Business leaders, directors, and CEOs have a responsibility to demonstrate good business ethics.
 The employees in charge will follow their lead.
 Their boss adheres to the ethics, so they will be.
 And the opposite is also true: If leadership positions do not use policy as their driving force, then the employees below them do not.

 By setting a good example and determining the consequences of being unethical, you should inspire everyone in your company to have a good policy.

 It refers to a man’s personal ethics code.
 If a person is honest, he will be very honest and straightforward.
-According to Walton, “a morally responsible executive is someone who knows the different types of value systems that can be employed in a particular situation and has no idea what the ambition (priority or priority) is on others in a conflict.”
+According to Walton, “a morally responsible executive is someone who knows the different types of value systems that can be employed in a particular situation and have no idea what the ambition (priority or priority) is on others in a conflict.”
 Walton defines this definition as a rather simplistic one.
 A business person may think that he is acting morally but others may not consider his behavior as moral.
-It is one of crucial types of business ethics.
+It is one of the crucial types of business ethics.

 According to Milton Fried, “the sole social responsibility of business – its resources is to engage efficiently and to engage in activities designed to increase profits without fraud or fraud.”
-Therefore, every business should contribute to the general welfare of the society by using efficient and profitable resources at their command.
+Therefore, every business should contribute to the general welfare of society by using efficient and profitable resources at their command.
 This type of morality guides the individual action towards the economy in using its disposed resources.

 The state of technology plays an important role in determining which products and services will be produced in any country.
 The technology environment affects companies in terms of investment in technology, consistent application of technology, and technology impact.
 A director who has technical ethics will refuse to compromise on quality.
 Every organization that is actively involved in the advancement of technological development will create more challenging situations for companies as they are not ready to accept lower standards.